 This article will show you how to update a license in the VMware vSphere Web Client, and help you figure out one of the most commonly encountered issues when doing so.
 If you’re looking information on how to update the license using the C# client, make sure to take a look at this post.

 The first step I always like to do is add all the licenses I need to vCenter.
 We will start by logging into vCenter.
 Then, click the home button and select Administration.

 Now, click on Licenses, then click the green plus button I’ve circled to add a new license.

-This is slightly different than the C# client, where you’ll only see the first part of the key.
+This is slightly different than the C# client, where you will only see the first part of the key.
 Type it in, and without fail, you’re good to go.
 In case you were wondering, you need to type the dashes too.
 The next screen you see will tell you to name your license.

 If you needed to assign a license to an ESXi host, you would do it the same exact way, just selecting Hosts on the Assets tab.
 Click the Assign License button.
 As you can see, our vCenter server license is expired.
 Oops!

 That’s it!
-Now you’re ready to go back to whatever you were doing before you realized your vCenter license was expired.
+Now you are ready to go back to whatever you were doing before you realized your vCenter license was expired.
 Remember, this process will also work for your ESXi hosts in case those licenses have expired too.